converspace/activityweb-specification/README.md

 TODO
 ----
-* Apps.
-Haven't thought about this yet but might need oAuth to support this.
+* Data Portability: Could be done via Atom feeds or might require an API.
+* Apps: Requires an API + oAuth (or something like it).

 FAQ
 ---